21 Outdoor Field Day Games: No Equipment Needed!

 Classic Games Kids Can Play Without Equipment

 Pick one person to be “it” and have them start counting while everyone else hides.
-The counting spot can also be designated as base where players can run to be safe anytime during play.
-The last person found will be it for the next round.
+The counting spot can also be designated as the base where players can run to be safe anytime during play.
+The last person found will be it for the next round. - Sardines

 Designate one person to be the light while everyone else lines up at the opposite end of the field.
 The light will begin the game by yelling, “Green light!” and turning their back to the others.
-Everyone else is to run/walk towards the light before it “turns red“.
+Everyone else runs/walk towards the light before it “turns red”.

-But, if “it” touches a player’s head and calls out. “goose,” that person must get up and chase the player around the circle.
+But if “it” touches a player’s head and calls out. “goose,” that person must get up and chase the player around the circle.
 If tagged before getting back to the empty seat in the circle, the goose then becomes it.
-Otherwise, the game resumes until another player successfully tags “it.”
+Otherwise, the game resumes until another player successfully tags “it.” - Simon Says

-This games requires good listening skills.
+This game requires good listening skills.
 One person is “Simon” and gets to give the others tasks to do.
 They simply say, “Simon says… touch your nose (for example).”
 If a player does something without Simon saying it, they are out.
-The last person standing becomes the next Simon.
+The last person standing becomes the next Simon. - Red Rover

 Here are some more of our favorite outdoor games that are perfect for a field day: